idkwn2p/odin-recipes/README.md

 # odin-recipes
 ## Project: Recipes from The Odin Project

+Odin Recipes is a simple website with recipes.

-The objective of this project is to practice HTML and using the basic Git commands.
+The objective of this project was to practice HTML and using basic Git commands.

 The Odin Project: https://www.theodinproject.com/about

-## Self-Reflaction